Uno (card game)

-Uno (/ˈuːnoʊ/; from Spanish and Italian for 'one'; stylized as UNO) is an American shedding-type card game that is played with a specially printed deck.
-The game's general principles put it into the crazy eights family of card games, and it is similar to the traditional European game mau-mau.
+Uno (/ˈuːnoʊ/; from Spanish and Italian for 'one'), stylized as UNO, is a proprietary American shedding-type card game originally developed in 1971 by Merle Robbins in Reading, Ohio, a suburb of Cincinnati, that housed International Games Inc., a gaming company acquired by Mattel on January 23, 1992.

-It has been a Mattel brand since 1992.
+Played with a specially printed deck, the game is derived from the crazy eights family of card games which, in turn, is based on the traditional German game of mau-mau.

 History

 The game was originally developed in 1971 by Merle Robbins in Reading, Ohio, a suburb of Cincinnati.
-When his family and friends began to play more and more, he spent $8,000 to have 5,000 copies of the game made.
+When his family and friends began to play more and more, he and his family mortgaged their home to raise $8,000 to have 5,000 copies of the game made.
 He sold it from his barbershop at first, and local businesses began to sell it as well.
 Robbins later sold the rights to Uno to a group of friends headed by Robert Tezak, a funeral parlor owner in Joliet, Illinois, for $50,000 plus royalties of 10 cents per game.
 Tezak formed International Games, Inc., to market Uno, with offices behind his funeral parlor.
 The games were produced by Lewis Saltzman of Saltzman Printers in Maywood, Illinois.

 In 1992, International Games became part of the Mattel family of companies.

 Official rules

 The aim of the game is to be the first player to score 500 points, achieved (usually over several rounds of play) by being the first to play all of one's own cards and scoring points for the cards still held by the other players.

-The 2018 edition of the game consists of 112 cards: 25 in each of four color suits (red, yellow, green, blue), each suit consisting of one zero, two each of 1 through 9, and two each of the action cards "Skip", "Draw Two", and "Reverse".
-The deck also contains four "Wild" cards, four "Wild Draw Four", one "Wild Shuffle Hands" and three "Wild Customizable".
-Sets manufactured prior to 2018 do not contain these last two types of Wild cards, for a total of 108 cards in the deck.
+Uno includes 108 cards: 25 in each of four color suits (red, yellow, green, blue), each suit consisting of one zero, two each of 1 through 9, and two each of the action cards "Skip", "Draw Two", and "Reverse".
+The deck also contains four "Wild" cards and four "Wild Draw Four".
+Sets manufactured since 2018 include 112 cards, adding one "Wild Shuffle Hands" and three customizable Wild cards.

 For each hand, a dealer is determined by having each player randomly draw one card from the deck.
 The player with the highest number card deals, and all cards are reshuffled into the deck to begin the dealing.

 To start a hand, seven cards are dealt to each player, and the top card of the remaining deck is flipped over and set aside to begin the discard pile.
 The player to the dealer's left plays first unless the first card on the discard pile is an action or Wild card (see below).
 On a player's turn, they must do one of the following: